freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/regular-expressions/reuse-patterns-using-capture-groups.md

 # --instructions--

-Use capture groups in `reRegex` to match numbers that are repeated only three times in a string, each separated by a space.
+Use capture groups in `reRegex` to match a string that consists of only the same number repeated exactly three times separated by single spaces.

 # --hints--